 Because California public education funding is so far below national norms, most policy analysts conclude that school turnarounds are even harder in California than they are elsewhere.
 Money is not magic, but it can buy things that help.

 Unfortunately, there is no clear formula for which combination of investments and changes are effective to improve a struggling school.
 Many school reform advocates believe that turnaround efforts are so likely to fail that students are better served by having their school closed.
 In a study of 2,000 low-performing schools, analyst David Struit concluded that dysfunctional schools are impervious to repair -- effectively immortal.

 Closing a school is traumatic.
 Even when a school is ineffective or scary, it is still a vital part of a community.
 In every school where results are objectively terrible, there are students, parents and teachers working passionately to make it different.
 No one ever likes to have some know-it-all bureaucrat shut you down because some know-it-all researcher says fixing it is too hard.

 That school turnarounds are hard is not sufficient reason to give up trying.
 Both California and the federal government have invested in many efforts.
 Here are a few of them:

 The persistence of low-performing schools has been one of the forces behind the growth of charter schools.
+When a persistently underperforming school closes, sometimes a charter school takes its place.
 When parents are choosing a school for their kids, a new school may offer better odds of turning out well than an established school with problems.